randa-mu/ssv-dkg/sidecar/README.md

 ## steps
 - [set up an SSV node](https://docs.ssv.network/operator-user-guides/operator-node/installation) and start it, noting the path to the `encrypted_private_key.json`
 - [register your SSV node](https://docs.ssv.network/operator-user-guides/operator-management/registration) and note the final `operatorID`
-- [sign public key](#sign-your-key-for-uploading-to-GitHub) and add it to the [operators JSON file](../nodes/operators.json).
+- [sign public key](#sign-your-key-for-uploading-to-GitHub) and add it to the [operators JSON file for your chosen network](../nodes/operators-hoodi.json).
 Raise a pull request once complete.
 - [start your sidecar](#start-your-sidecar)
   - pass the [encrypted key file path](https://docs.ssv.network/operator-user-guides/operator-node/installation#generate-operator-keys-encrypted) of your SSV node using the `--ssv-key` flag
   - pass the operator ID you noted down during the registration process using the `--operator-id` flag